oracle-quickstart/oci-cloudnative/README.md

 * Create the scripts below.

 ## Environment Setup
-In order to connect to external services such as Autonomous Transaction Processing (ATP) or Oracle Streaming Services (OSS), it's recommended that you create the following scripts to populate environment variables.
+In order to connect to external services such as Autonomous Transaction Processing (ATP) or Oracle Streaming Services (OSS), you will need to create the following secrets.
+These can be in a script if you prefer.

-create-atp-secret.sh:
+Secret for ATP access:
 ```text
 kubectl create secret generic atp-secret \
 --from-literal=catalogue_oadb_user="catalogue_user" \